google signals

 Are Google Signals GDPR Compliant?

 Here’s a standard caveat saying, “please don’t take this as legal advice”.
-With that out of the way, Google Signals does appear to be GDPR compliant.
+With that out of the way, Google Signals does appear to be GDPR compliant, if you have a privacy policy and cookie policy on your site.

 Some Use Cases